Juanpalai/Music_Girl/README.md

 2. Open the project in Unity.
 3. Build and Run

-## How to Play

-Provide instructions here on how to play the game, including controls, objectives, and any special features or mechanics.

 ## Contributing

 If you wish to contribute to Music Girl, follow these steps: